sunmck/ecospat/README.md

-# Niche modeling with ecospat in R
+# Niche Modelling with Ecospat in R
 #### authors: Sunniva McKeever, Isabella Metz and Janik Hoffmann
 #### 2023-05-23